M-Devloo/Cutouch-shutter-actuator/README.md

 Once again, every row is used for one typical relay.
 This is for the same room as we mentioned on the Push button input logic part.
 Lets start with the first row.

-* T0 : This is the timer that is set on the inputs, when this actives `P24` will be attracted & the shutter relay for `UP` will activate.
+* T0 : This is the timer that is set on the inputs, when this activates, `P24` will be attracted & the shutter relay for `UP` will activate.

 * P57 : In case the push button is pressed to go down, `P24` will turn off.
-This is the same for the duplicated `M57` merker.
+This is the same for the `M57` merker which is controlled through the touch screen / RS232.

-* TAOFF T2, D200.
-In the D200 variable, the EMK current status is reset on negative flank (OFF to ON).
+* TAOFF T2, D200 : In the D200 variable (D stands for dataword), the EMK current status is reset on negative flank (OFF to ON).

-* RSTOUT T0 -> When the relay turns off, the timer status gets reset of T0 as well for M56 & M57.
+* RSTOUT T0 : When the relay turns off, the timer status gets reset of T0 as well for M56 & M57.

-* M56 & M57, this resets the merker for the RS232 & the touchscreen interface.
+* M56 & M57 : this resets the merker for the RS232 & the touchscreen interface.
 (On the basic code)

 This output code is straight forward.
-If input is actived, enable relay.
+If the input is actived, enable relay.
 When the relay gets turned off, it resets some parameters.

 #### Status calculation logic.

 Once again for each room, the same ladder code is used for status calculation.
 So for each room, this is duplicated although with their own merkers, data variables & timers.
 Although the ladder code is used for grabbing the current status.
-The percentage calculation is done in the ladder interrupt on the Calculation Sub.
+The percentage calculation is done in the ladder interrupt on the Calculation Sub which is located in the basic code.

 ![Bedroom 1](images/ladder_status.PNG)